Emergency Response Plans - Review & Test

 - In the event of an emergency or incident, what are the expectations of your emergency response team (evacuate employees and visitors, provide first aid and medical provision)

-- Is one single person or are several people responsible for implementing your emergency response in the event of incident
+- Is one single person or are several people responsible for implementing your emergency response in the event of an incident

 - Are certain members of your on-site emergency response team responsible been allocated certain responsibilities (for personal or parts of the building)